throwaway96/dejavuln-autoroot/README.md

 If you have the LG Developer Mode app installed, you *must* remove it before rebooting. **Do not** install it while your TV is rooted.

+## Troubleshooting

+If the script fails, you must delete `autoroot.once` from the USB drive before it will run again.

 ## Support

 You can find more information at [webosbrew.org](https://www.webosbrew.org/).